xiix0/scam/README.md

-You may be recognized soon.
-Hide.
+You fill a much-needed gap.